 12) Spend at Least 3 Days – For many guests considering a visit to Aulani, its tricky to figure out just how much time to devote to a visit at this tropical getaway.
 I usually advise clients to stay at least three days to enjoy all the resort has to offer.
 5 nights tends to be the ideal and will allow you to really see, do and indulge.
 However, 7 days may be optimum for those looking for the ultimate luxurious getaway with lots of excursions thrown in.

 Find articles like this helpful?
-Then why not consider working with an Authorized Disney Vacation Planner?
-As an agent with MickeyTravels, I’ll be on hand to help with everything from helping your create your perfect vacation package to sharing tips and tricks to help you get the most out of your stay with Disney.
-Best of all my services are absolutely FREE.
-Get in touch at 1.800.801.4025, via email at [email protected] or follow along on Facebook.
+Then why not consider booking with an Authorized Disney Vacation Planner?
+As an agent with MickeyTravels, I’ll be on hand to help you with everything from finding your perfect package to nabbing those hard-to-get dining and Fastpass reservations.
+Best of all, my services are absolutely FREE.
+Get in touch at 1.970.260.2434, via email at email@example.com or follow along on Facebook.

 Latest posts by Melissa Roden (see all)